SirKentTheGr/ForcePOINT/Day1.md

     Layer 2 NGFW
     Layer 2 IPS
     Layer 3 Virtual NGFW
-    Thrid Party Device
+    Third Party Device
-  ** In a headquarters basic setup - You must allow conectivitey from oulying firewalls to connect back to SMC.
+  ** In a headquarters basic setup - You must allow connectivity from outlying firewalls to connect back to SMC.
 Which takes two rules on  Firewall template (this will not work with OOB management grid topology or VPN)

 Capacity
   One management server can manage up to 2,000 NGFW engines